Deltares-research/SPUIS/docs/source/tutorial.rst

    **Filename	: tutorial.in
    **Sluice	  : Example
    **
-   **Input file for program SPUIS version 4.01, March 1995.
+   **Input file for program SPUIS version 4.02, July 2024.
    **Calculation of discharge relations of discharge sluices.
    **
    **Remark : Lines starting with '**' are for comments.